CMMS Benefits: 7 Ways To Increase Your Productivity And Reduce Maintenance Costs

-Thanks to this type of technology, maintenance managers can now automate their maintenance schedules, increase asset lifetime, forecast inventory needs, and keep track of work orders via computer and mobile devices.
+Thanks to this type of technology, maintenance managers can now automate their maintenance schedules, increase asset lifetime, forecast inventory needs, and keep track of work orders via both desktop computers and mobile devices.

 A.T.
 Kearney and Industry Week Magazine surveyed 558 companies and published that maintenance software increased productivity by 28.3%.
 All of this functionality results in more efficient operations, saving you a ton of time and saving your company a ton of money.
-Let’s explore the top 7 CMMS benefits.
+Let’s explore 7 major CMMS benefits.

-You can reduce downtime dramatically by streamlining planned, preventive maintenance with a CMMS solution.
-If repairs are planned in advance, you won’t need to stop production for an unexpected breakdown.
+One of the biggest CMMS benefits is that it helps you dramatically reduce downtime by streamlining planned, preventive maintenance with a CMMS solution.
+If repairs are planned in advance, you will minimize the number of situations where you need to stop production for an unexpected breakdown.

-Additionally, having a preventive maintenance plan ensures that you’ll avoid all those extra staff-hours required for emergency repairs.
+Additionally, implementing a preventive maintenance strategy helps you avoid all those extra staff hours required for emergency repairs.

 A CMMS can help your company stay organized while cutting down on those 2 days of manual work time required to file and keep records.

-When your team spends less time on record keeping, they’re able to devote more time to asset care and production – which increases your asset lifetime as well as bottom-line.
+When your team spends less time on record-keeping, they’re able to devote more time to asset care and production – which increases your asset lifetime as well as your bottom line.

-Additionally, spreadsheets can’t offer the insights that a CMMS draws from data: Keeping your records stored in a CMMS means that, with the click of a button, you can access metrics like hours spent on forklift maintenance or downtime due to corrective maintenance.
-This data will provide you with insights necessary for making production improvements.
+Additionally, spreadsheets can’t offer the insights that a CMMS draws from data.
+Keeping your records stored in a CMMS means that, with the click of a button, you can access metrics like hours spent on forklift maintenance, downtime due to corrective maintenance, and so on.
+This information will provide you with insights necessary for making data-driven production improvements.